ChrisZ-IT/Satisfactory-Server-k8s-deployment/README.md

 ## TODO
   1. Setup network policies to further lock down who and what can connect to this server.
-  2. Setup vertical pod autoscaling.
-I haven't had any performance issues with this server yet but this gives me an excuse to setup metrics server and better monitoring of my pods.
+  2. Setup vertical pod autoscaling since this is a very single core/ram heavy single pod type of deployment.
+I haven't had any performance issues with this server yet due to the resource limits/requests, but this gives me an excuse to setup metrics server and better monitoring of my other pods.
   3. Replace local-storage class & nfs fstab mounts with the nfs storage class for my persistent storage.
   4. Setup chron job to restart the pod once a day to mirror the default behavior the server's service within the pod.
   5. Move server config file to a configMap/Secret volume.
 Maybe look at adding the server's password to this as well this is a manual step when you 'claim' your server when you add it to your server list in game.